Published by : Bipin BaloniPublished on: May 26, 2026

 • Hamstring injuries: If you have a hamstring strain or tear, refrain from deep forward folds until the injury has fully healed.

-• High blood pressure: Individuals with uncontrolled hypertension should exercise caution when practicing intense forward folds, as they can elevate blood pressure levels.
+• High blood pressure: Individuals with uncontrolled hypertension should exercise caution when practising intense forward folds, as they can elevate blood pressure levels.

 • Recent abdominal surgery: Those recovering from abdominal surgery should avoid intense forward bends to prevent strain on the abdominal muscles and internal organs.